 The Democratic Voice of Burma news service reported that the military’s new lawsuit under Section 25(b) accuses the defendants of writing news in a manner that deliberately harms the reputation of an individual or organization, and which “negatively affects human rights.”

 “I learned about this [new charge] from the court today, but I haven’t received any official documents yet,” said Kyaw Zwa Naing who attended a bail hearing for his boss at the Bahan township courthouse.

-“If we media people commit any violations, this Article 25(b) should be used rather than Article 66(d) of the Telecommunications Law,” he said.
-“We cannot accept the use of Article 66(d) against us.”
+“If we media people commit any violations, this Section 25(b) should be used rather than Section 66(d) of the Telecommunications Law,” he said.
+“We cannot accept the use of Section 66(d) against us.”